David Baillie leaps out of bed every morning burning with the fire of youthful enthusiasm.

-David Baillie is the writer of the new ongoing Vertigo series Red Thorn, recently announced at San Diego ComiCon.
+David Baillie is the writer of the Vertigo series Red Thorn, announced at San Diego ComicCon 2015.

 A dark fantasy set in modern day Glasgow, it pillages Scottish mythology and tortures an intriguing cast of characters - one of whom, Thorn, is a recently-freed pagan Demi-God.

-Red Thorn is being drawn by the best new comic artist in the western world, Ms. Meghan Hetrick.
-Colour and letters are provided by two stone-cold industry legends, Steve Oliff and Todd Klein, and the amazing covers are by the talent-discovery of the year, Choong Yong.
+Red Thorn is drawn by the best new comic artist in the western world, Meghan Hetrick.
+Colours are by Nick Filardi and letters are provided by industry legend Todd Klein, while every month Choong Yong paints another cover to die for.